Qodana IntelliJ Docker Image

 Run analysis locally

-Pull the image from Docker Hub (only necessary to update the
+Pull the image from Docker Hub (only necessary to update to the

 Run the following command:docker run --rm -it -p 8080:8080 \ -v <source-directory>/:/data/project/ \ -v <output-directory>/:/data/results/ \ jetbrains/qodana --show-report